August 29, 2018

 Shuffling papers and driving across the state

 Dr. Boston gave us an idea of the challenges FAMU had faced while using paper-based, manual review processes for the institution’s 680 faculty members working in a collective-bargaining environment (and located on five campuses across Florida).
-We heard about the significant, and familiar, logistical headaches besetting FAMU in their attempts to managing the submission packets of 35 to 40 candidates—each typically consisting of two or three 4-inch binders.
+We heard about the significant, and familiar, logistical headaches besetting FAMU in their attempts to manage the submission packets of 35 to 40 candidates—each typically consisting of two or three 4-inch binders.

 Most notably, their challenges related to housing and maintaining these documents submitted by P&T candidates.
 In addition, travel posed an issue.
 Shared governance called for 20 to 25 departments to be represented on review committees, which required significant amounts of travel by committee members, some up to four hours away.